sunithasomanna/ODIM/README.md

         odimraKafkaClientKey:
       ```

+      For information on each parameter in this configuration file, see [Odim-controller configuration parameters](#odim-controller-configuration-parameters).

-   4. Update the following mandatory parameters in the above file:
+   4. Update the following mandatory parameters in the above configuration file:

    - httpProxy (if your environment is behind a proxy)